The Agent Factory Thesis

 Today's agents execute tasks.
 Tomorrow's agents will participate in markets.
 The thesis opens with this claim because it represents the next great inflection: the shift from agent-as-tool to agent-as-buyer.

 Consider an agent assigned a high-level goal — "reduce customer churn by 15%."
 It will autonomously purchase the compute to train a model, negotiate an API contract for enrichment data, and provision cloud services to deploy the solution — all within a budget and permission envelope set by its human supervisor.
-The trust layer is where the action is now — mandate enforcement, audit trails, liability — not capability.
+The trust layer is where the action is now — mandate enforcement (making sure the agent stays within the rules its human set), audit trails (a complete record of every decision and transaction the agent made), and liability (who is legally responsible when something goes wrong) — not capability, because the agent can already do the work; the real challenge is making sure we can trust it while it does.

 When AI Workers become buyers, the economics of the AI-Native Company shift fundamentally.
 The company no longer just consumes resources allocated by humans; it dynamically sources them.
 Compute, data, and specialist services become inputs that AI Workers discover, evaluate, and acquire in real time — turning the company into a self-provisioning system that optimizes not just for task completion, but for cost, speed, and quality simultaneously.